BranchMetrics/Branch-Example-Deep-Linking-Branchster-Web/README.md

 	(function(b,r,a,n,c,h,_,s,d,k){if(!b[n]||!b[n]._q){for(;s<_.length;)c(h,_[s++]);d=r.createElement(a);d.async=1;d.src="https://cdn.branch.io/branch-v1.2.0.min.js";k=r.getElementsByTagName(a)[0];k.parentNode.insertBefore(d,k);b[n]=h}})(window,document,"script","branch",function(b,r){b[r]=function(){b._q.push([r,arguments])}},{_q:[],_v:1},"init data setIdentity logout track link sendSMS referrals credits redeem banner".split(" "),0);
 </script>
 ```

+First, let's add a boolean that will trigger between an editing and a viewing mode in the view, called `showEditor`, that defaults to `true`.
+We can then bind elements in the interface using `ng-show` and `ng-hide` to easily switch between the two modes.
+Next, we'll define an object literal of the link data we want to send to Branch, namely, the parameters that make our Branchster.

+The next two methods, `createBranchster` and `recreateBranchster` switch between the editing and viewing modes of our interface, toggling `showEditor`, and also showing the universal app banner that is part of the Branch Web SDK.
+The last function, `makeLink`, takes a single argument of `channel` and will be called by 4 sharing buttons: Facebook, Twitter, Email, and SMS.
+Until we build a way of sharing the generated links, let's just output them to the console for testing.

 The functions following that, `switchColor`, `incrementFace`, and `incrementBody`, are called by the Branchster editor to switch the body parts and color.
-The functions `createBranchster` and `recreateBranchster`, are called by the viewer and the editor to switch between editing, and viewing. `onTextClick` is called by the pastboard sharing box to let the user easily select the entire generated link by clicking on it. `makeLink` is called by the viewer to generate the Branch links for the various sharing channels.
+The functions `createBranchster` and `recreateBranchster`, are called by the viewer and the editor to switch between editing, and viewing. `onTextClick` is called by the pastboard sharing box to let the user easily select the entire generated link by clicking on it.
 And finally, `sendSMS` is called by the SMS link sending form.

 You'll notice we've injected a `utilities` Angular service in the updated controller.
 Many of the functions are more universal "utility" than one-time use functions that are called directly from the view, so it makes more sense to move them to an outside dependency we can call with the goal of keeping our controller DRY.